 Undergraduate Non-Degree APPLICATION DEADLINES (all submitted applications must be completed by the deadline including all required documentation)

-December 12 - last day to submit application for the Winter 2014 Session
+May 16 - last day to submit application for the Summer 1 2014 Session

-January 16 - last day to submit application for the Spring 2014 Semester
+August 15 – last day to submit application for the Fall 2014 Semester

 (Refer to the Academic Calendar for session/semester start and end dates, PAYMENT DEADLINES, and other important information.)

 First-time college students must provide proof of high school graduation, i.e. final transcript, official high school diploma or GED diploma.
 For applicants with prior college or university course work, a transcript from every prior institution attended is required.
 Application for admissions will not be considered unless all application procedures listed above have been completed.
 Applications will be evaluated by the Office of Admissions and applicants will be notified if they have been granted permission to enroll at the College as a non-degree student.
 Please note: Students educated outside of the United States CANNOT apply as a visiting or non-degree student at John Jay College.

 Senior citizens auditing courses must be New York State residents as stated in CUNY's Tuition and Fees Manual as well as provide proof of age (60 or older) by providing a Medicaid Card, driver’s license, birth certificate, or U.S. passport.)